OWASP/RiskAssessmentFramework/gui/README.md

 **IN DEVELOPMENT**

 ## Description
-Added Charts to the History Page and Added table for downloading reports.
+Added initial Authentication for the dashboard.

 # Todos
 - Report Table Dynamic Fetching
 - Upload Code
+- Improvements in Authentication
+- Improvements in Profile
 - Improvements in Settings
-- Improvements in Profile
 - Other issue fixing related to theme
+- Auth Guard